 There are generally two styles of coping with emotionally immature parents although neither coping strategy works.
 The result is that the children start believing that the only way to be noticed is to become something other than who they really are.

 Internalizers – These people are mentally active and love to learn things.
 They try to solve problems from the inside by being self-reflective and learning from mistakes.
-They believe they can make things better by trying harder – and instinctively take responsibility for solving problems their own.
+They believe they can make things better by trying harder – and instinctively take responsibility for solving problems on their own.
 Their biggest relationship downfall is being overly self-sacrificing and then becoming resentful of how much they do for others.
 Internalizers can become exhausted from trying to do too much of the emotional work in their relationships.

 Externalizers – Take action before they think about things.
 They are reactive and impulsive and tend to assign blame to other people.
 They believe things need to change in the outside world in order for them to be happy.
 They depend on external soothing which makes them susceptible to substance abuse.
 They create a viscous cycle of self-defeat that elicits punishment and rejection and are then vulnerable to brief feelings of shame and failure.
 They seek solutions outside themselves.
 They can become abusive siblings.